 The Most Important Rules for Making a Delicious Batch of Vegetable Soup

 In a large pot, heat 2 tablespoons extra-virgin olive oil over medium-high.
-Add 1 cup chopped onion or other allium (leeks, shallots, scallions), 1 tablespoon minced garlic, 3/4 cup diced carrot, and 1/2 cup diced celery.
-Season with salt and cook, stirring, until onion is translucent, about 3 minutes.
+Add 1 cup chopped onion or other alliums (leeks, shallots, scallions), 1 tablespoon minced garlic, 3/4 cup diced carrot, and 1/2 cup diced celery.
+Season with salt and cook, stirring, until onion is translucent, about three minutes.

-Stir in 1 teaspoon dried oregano or thyme (or 2 to 3 sprigs fresh) and/or 1 tablespoon tomato paste or a Parmesan rind for flavor.
+Stir in 1 teaspoon dried oregano or thyme (or two to three sprigs fresh) and/or 1 tablespoon tomato paste or a Parmesan rind for flavor.

 Add 2 cups peeled and diced hard, starchy vegetables, like potatoes, parsnips, turnips, or squashes.

 Pour in 8 cups low-sodium chicken or vegetable broth, or water.
-Bring to a boil, then reduce to a simmer and cook for 5 minutes.
+Bring to a boil, then reduce to a simmer and cook for five minutes.

-Put in 1 to 2 cups quick-cooking vegetables cut into bite-size pieces, like green beans, broccoli, zucchini, peas, and/or corn (unless using frozen; in that case, add in step 6).
-Return to a boil, then reduce to a simmer and cook 5 minutes more.
+Put in 1 to 2 cups quick-cooking vegetables cut into bite-size pieces, like green beans, broccoli, zucchini, peas, and/or corn (unless using frozen; in that case, add in step six).
+Return to a boil, then reduce to a simmer and cook five minutes more.

 Stir in 1 cup cooked rice, pasta, or canned chickpeas or other beans or legumes, plus 1 to 2 cups chopped leafy greens, such as spinach, arugula, kale, or Swiss chard.
 Heat through.